nuodb/node-nuodb/README.md

 **connectionConfig:** the configuration that will be used to create the connection in the pool, required argument.

-**minAvailable:** initial size of the pool and the number of connection the pool will aim to maintain, default of 10 is used if no argument is provided.
+**minAvailable:** initial size of the pool and the number of connections the pool will aim to maintain, default of 10 is used if no argument is provided.

 **maxAge:** Amount of time from connection creation until it will age out, default of 300000ms (5 minutes) is used if no argument is provided.